GimmickNG/pycopy-modbus/docs/USAGE.md

 ### Holding registers

 Holding registers can be get as and set to any value between `0` and `65535`.
-If supported by the client device, data can be marked as signed values to represent `-32768` through `32767`.
+If supported by the server device, data can be marked as signed values to represent `-32768` through `32767`.

 #### Read